IBM/watson-discovery-sdu-with-assistant/README.md

 In our example, the webhook will communicate with an IBM Cloud Functions `web action`, which is connected to the Watson Discovery service.

+> Note: Using the Watson Assistant Search Skill is another option that could have been used here.
+Similar to using a webhook, a Search Skill can be defined that can be used to query a Watson Discovery collection.
+This feature, however, is still in beta testing and only available with IBM Cloud paid plans.
+For that reason, we have choosen to use webhooks at this time.
+Hopefully, this feature can be added to this code pattern in the future.
+Click [here](https://cloud.ibm.com/docs/services/assistant?topic=assistant-skill-search-add) for more information about the Watson Assistant Search Skill.

 ## Flow

 ![architecture](doc/source/images/architecture.png)